bhklab/bhklab-project-template/TEMPLATE/workflow/notebooks/README.md

 - Well-documented with clear purposes
 - Cleaned of large outputs before committing (consider tools like [nbstripout](https://github.com/kynan/nbstripout))
 - Named descriptively (e.g., `01_data_exploration.ipynb`, `02_feature_selection.ipynb`)
+WARNING: if the data you are working with cannot be publicly shared (e.g. internal datasets), make sure no results are pushed to Git in your notebooks!
 ## Organization Recommendations

 Organize notebooks in a logical sequence that follows your analysis workflow: